francisdavey/physics/planning/leibniz.md

-# Leibniz / dy-dx Project — Inventory
+# Project: Leibniz / dy-dx Project

+## Document structure
 Working document.
 Flat list first, sequencing decided later.

 Categories:
 SPINE (must be walked in order, no hand-waving).
 One test for this is *if you removed this item, does the piece still deliver on its central promise, or does the promise go unfulfilled?* (per Claude)
 LOAD-BEARING (not on spine, but later spine material won't land without it)